apache/nuttx/configs/flipnclick-sam3x/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-  Each Arduino Due configuration is maintained in a sub-directory and can be selected as follow:
+  Each Flip&Click SAM3X configuration is maintained in a sub-directory and can be selected as follow:

     tools/configure.sh [OPTIONS] flipnclick-sam3x/<subdir>